Fast convolution algorithm for state space models: Introduction

 where $I_{m}$ is the $m\times m$ identity matrix.
-The question is how to apply efficiently the operator $H$ as a convolution in time domain.
+The question is how to apply efficiently the operator $H$ as a convolution in time domain and avoid issues associated with possible accumulation of error when using the recurrence (\ref{eq:Discrete=000020LTI}) directly.

-As reported in \cite{GU-GO-RE:2021}, using an example of the so-called HiPPO matrix, diagonalization of the matrix $\overline{A}$ leads to numerical difficulties (i.e. ill-conditioned eigenvectors).
-As a way to avoid computational issues, the matrix $\overline{A}$ is modified to be structured, i.e. by changing basis it becomes diagonal-plus-low-rank (see also \cite{Y-N-M-M-E:2023}).
-Using the Fourier transform as a way to accelerate application of a convolution was suggested in \cite{GU-GO-RE:2021} as well as in \cite{F-E-N-T-Z-D-R-R:2023}.

-In this paper we propose a simple fast robust algorithm of applying the operator $H$ in time domain.
-Additional improvements using structured matrices can be used within the new algorithm to further reduce the computational cost, see Section~\ref{sec:Structured-representation-of}.
+In this paper we propose a simple unconditionally stable algorithm of applying the operator $H$ in time domain.
+Additional improvements using structured matrices can be used within the new algorithm to further reduce the computational cost, as briefly described in Section~\ref{sec:Structured-representation-of}.